emhoracek/derbydrama.com/online-play.md

 Add one point to any of your stats so that you have a total of seven.
-To do this you have to delete the formula in that cell and replace it with just the number.
+To do this you have to delete the formula in that cell and replace it with just a number.

 Write one bond with a teammate and one bond with an opponent.
 You can use the suggestions listed above or make up your own.

 ### Playing the Jams

-If you get an advantage or disadvantage, put the number of advantages or disadvantages in the white field under "-" or "+" on the Scoreboard.
+Assuming you're not using Roll For Your Party to keep track of Team Dice, you'll use the dice section of the Scoreboard.
+If you get an advantage or disadvantage, put the number of advantages or disadvantages in the field with the white background under "-" or "+" on the Scoreboard.
+After you roll the Team Dice, put their values in the fields with the white backgrounds next to the dice emoji.

-When you roll your dice (assuming you're not using )
+Remember to empty the disadvantage and advantage fields after you roll the Team Dice.

 The trickiest bit is the secret strategy.
 If I'm playing with folks for the first time, I usually just have everyone choose strategies openly for